samrudh-nux/meta-x-scaler-round1-assingment-clinical-triage-env/README.md

 **ClinicalTriageEnv trains agents to reason like physicians.**

 The gap it fills is real: emergency departments worldwide use the ESI triage algorithm for **140 million+ ED visits annually**.
 Sepsis kills **11 million people per year** globally — and 7% more patients die for every hour of delayed treatment.
-Drug-drug interactions cause **125,000 deaths annually** in the US.
+Drug-drug interactions cause **4,00,000 deaths annually** in the India.

 An AI agent trained on this environment learns the same clinical reasoning framework used by actual clinicians — with graders that enforce the same safety standards medical licensing boards do.